screego/server/docs/install.md

 By default, Screego runs on port 5050.

-?> Replace `YOUREXTERNALIP` with your external IP.
+?> Replace `EXTERNALIP` with your external IP.
 One way to find your external ip is with ipify.

    ```bash
    $ curl 'https://api.ipify.org'
    ```